 Please note that if you request a double room but do not have a roommate, you will be assigned a roommate.
 American University housing rules require that both roommates be of the same gender, and smoking is not allowed in the residence halls.

 Extending your housing

 Moot Court participants can book their housing at the University for any time period between Friday, May 19 and Sunday, May 28.
 There are no exceptions.
 Persons who wish to extend their stay in the AU residence halls must specify the exact dates of the extension in the housing application and cannot make any extension in person.
-All reservations for Team Members, Observers and Judges must be made by April 24, 2017.
+All reservations for Team Members, Observers and Bailiffs must be made by April 24, 2017.
 Judges have until May 1, 2017 to register.
 All those who will stay in the Residence Halls should pay for accomodation in advance.
 Payment deadline is May 5, 2017.
 American University cannot hold onto luggage for participants who have officially checked out of campus housing.

 Participants can choose to extend their stay in the residence halls after the Competition is over.
 The last day that a Moot Court participant can extend their stay is through Sunday, May 28th at NOON.
 The McDowell Hall desk will close that day and all guests must be out at that time.
 Moot Court participants that are also participating in the summer courses will have the ability to check-out of McDowell and check-in to Cassell Hall for the period of the summer courses before the 12 noon deadline on May 28th.